 -Me, modeling self-reflection aloud

-Writing sentences with the vocabulary words was tough for me!
-Although I thought I understood the meaning of all the words, I discovered that I didn’t really know most of them well enough to create a sentence easily.
-I found myself looking up the words in different dictionaries to read different definitions and even googling for sentences with the words just to get some ideas.
-I wasn’t able to finish learning all the words because I didn’t set aside enough time.
-It's not as easy as I had thought it would be.
-However, I am very confident in using the words I finished studying in writing and speaking.
+“Writing sentences was tough!
+I thought I understood all the words, but I didn’t know most of them well enough to create sentences easily.
+I found myself looking up different definitions, even googling example sentences just to get ideas.
+I didn’t finish learning all the words because I didn’t set aside enough time.
+It wasn’t as easy as I thought.
+However, now I’m confident using the ones I finished.
 I won’t forget them.
-They’re now a part of my vocabulary.
-I will study like this again, but next time I’ll schedule more time to do it.
+They’re part of my vocabulary.
+I’ll study like this again, but next time I’ll schedule more time.”

-Don’t expect them to immediately grasp how to do it.
+Don’t expect them to get it immediately

 Read more about teaching adult ESL!